avalean07/student-materials/README.md

 You need at least 45% on both to pass.

 There is one homework assignment per lecture.
-The homework submission is organised via GitHub Classroom, see below.
+The homework submission is organised via GitHub Classroom.
+Starting from HW4, use the link on LMS to get your homework repository.

 There are no individual extensions, replacement exercises, or anything else of the sort possible for the homework.